Discover the Holy Land

 Buffet Meals

-Generous buffet-style dining at every included meal
+Generous buffet at every included meal

 Certified Guide